speeeee/par-app/README.md

 As mentioned before, the compiler is written in Racket.
 Right now, the compiler outputs pseudo-code that very loosely resembles an untyped C-variant.
 This is, of course, subject to change.

+# What influenced Par-App?

+The main language that influenced Par-App was LISP.
+Par-App has a similar list-based structure, where the head of a list is the function and the tail are the arguments.

+J, and other point-free languages, were also an influence, as mentioned before.
+Concatenative languages (which often are also point-free) were also and influence.
+The syntax of the language also somewhat resembles the syntax of the language, FP, though that is not on purpose.

 In general, this project is mainly just for fun, and not much else.